revelation0/TypeScript/README.md

 ##Known Issues

-  * Accessors are not currently implemented.
-This has to do with the way they are emitted they would need to be moved to the constructor most likely, I will look into that more in the future but not a feature we are utilizing so not a high priority.
   * Classes not in modules will not be emitted correctly.
 Classes in the global scope do not contain the export flag even if they are defined that way.